keelan-krinsky/University-Notes.-/Assignments/APES/Labs/Lab2.markdown

 ### Five

-For unitary organisms genetic differences between individuals can lead to a degree og nick differentiation. furthermore as individuals are not physically connected intraspecific competition will lead to a certain maximum population density.
+For unitary organisms genetic differences between individuals can lead to a degree of differentiation. furthermore as individuals are not physically connected intraspecific competition will lead to a certain maximum population density.

 For modular organisms, although individuals may compete to an extent for resources, detriments to one individuals may by extension detriment other individuals in the network which were deriving some resources from the individual in question.
 As a result competition is commonly limited by hormonal activity between individuals in the network. to prevent individual from negatively impacting on each others growth.
  Phenotypic plasticity can also reduce competition, both at the individual and population level, although unlike with unitary organisms it is unlikely to lead ultimately to speciation.